maddc0de/CV/README.md

 - Implemented CRUD application using the MERN stack.
 - Skilled in database management and query languages, in which I successfully executed projects leveraging PostgreSQL and MongoDB technologies, enhancing my ability to handle data-driven applications.
 - Applied debugging processes, identifying and resolving issues to maintain the stability and functionality of the program.
-- Managed poject iterations using Git and GitHub with Bash.
+- Managed project iterations using Git and GitHub with Bash.

 **Customer Advisor** (November 2021 - March 2023)
 _Boots_